yandex/mapsapi-codestyle/js.md

 function fetchResultsSync() {}
 function fetchResultsAsync() {}
 ```
-  * Use constants, enums or static class-properties for the values of the parameter:
+  * Use constants, enums or static class-properties as arguments:
 ```javascript
 /**
  * @enum {Boolean}